 Any Day Worker required to work more than one (1) hour beyond the end of his regular scheduled eight (8) hour shift, shall be furnished a hot meal at the usual meal time by and at the expense of the Company.
-If he continues to work, a meal which shall be hot if practicable, shall be provided every four (4) hours thereafter.
+If he continues to work, a meal which shall be hot if practicable shall be provided every four (4) hours thereafter.
+The meal may be eaten on Company time.